How do I report a power outage, or find out details about an ongoing power outage?

 What happens if there isn’t enough money in my account to cover my automated withdrawal?

-If a payment is returned due to non-sufficient funds (NSF), a NSF fee of $15 and a late payment charge will be applied to the account.
+If a payment is returned due to non-sufficient funds (NSF), a NSF fee of $15 and a late payment charge will be applied to your account.
 The overdue payment, the NSF fee and the late payment charge will be withdrawn on your subsequent due date, at the same time as your monthly payment.

 If you need a little help paying your bill, we are here to help.
 Give us a call and we’ll try to put together a payment program that works for you.
 Call us at 613 738-6400, Monday to Friday between 8 a.m. and 8 p.m (except statutory holidays).

-Hydro Ottawa offers Pre-Authorized payments through your bank account.
+Hydro Ottawa offers automated payments through your bank account.
 While Credit Card payments are accepted, they are a one-time payment option at this time.
 Electricity bill payments made using a credit card are subject to a percentage-based service fee.
 Click here to find out more information about paying by credit card.

 Can I make a payment in person at your office?